 The Fair Work Act 2009 (Cth) commenced on 1 July 2009 and sets out Australia's national workplace relations system.
 This Act governs national employment standards, awards, enterprise agreements and unfair dismissal laws.
-It is overseen by Fair Work Australia, the workplace relations tribunal, and is an independent body with powers in connection with: minimum wages and employment conditions; enterprise bargaining; industrial action and dispute resolution; and terminations and dismissals.
+It is overseen by the Fair Work Ombudsman, the workplace relations tribunal, an independent body with powers in connection with:

+- minimum wages and employment conditions;

+- enterprise bargaining;

+- · industrial action and dispute resolution; and

+- terminations and dismissals.

 Unions and employer associations also exist within the agriculture sector in Australia.
-These organisation provide support and advice to employers and employees regarding rights in the workplace.
+These organisations provide support and advice to employers and employees regarding rights in the workplace.

-New employment awards have been development to cover employers of a particular industry within the agriculture sector in Australia.
-The Pastoral Award 2010 covers employment within livestock and broadacre cropping farms.
+New employment awards have been developed to cover employers of particular industries within the agriculture sector in Australia.
+The Pastoral Award 2010 covers employment within livestock and broadacre (large-scale) cropping farms.
 The Horticulture Award 2010 covers the horticulture industry.
 There are other awards regarding nurseries, cotton gins, wool storage and testing, wine and sugar.
-These awards cover overtime rates, penalty rates, leave entitlements and other workplace obligations and rights.
+These awards cover overtime rates, penalty rates, leave entitlements, and other work-place obligations and rights.